JRCLARK25/doned/README.md

 ### Setup

-Run the setup command to configure your notification services:
+Run the setup command (no sudo needed) to configure your notification services:
 ```bash
 doned setup
 ```
-- Run it **without** `sudo` to keep credentials private under your home directory.
-- Run it with `sudo` only if you want to manage a shared `/etc/done.conf`.
 - Select one or more services (Discord, Telegram, Google Chats, Teams, Slack)
 - Enter the required webhook URLs or tokens